-Yoga Nidra, or “yogic sleep,” is less of a physical practice and more of a guided meditation.
+Yoga Nidra, or “yogic sleep,” is less of physical practice and more of guided meditation.
 It’s something anyone can do and it’s one of the most profound ways to completely relax your body.

 Try Yoga Nidra – Deep Relaxation Practice on Apple or Yoga Nidra: Sacred Sleep on Google Play.